 In FY 16, AGDC received an appropriation of \$64.4 million to purchase the TransCanada share of the Alaska liquefied natural gas project for North Slope gas transmission lines, gas treatment plant, and the LNG facility.
 In FY 16, AGDC also received an appropriation of \$75.6 million to provide continued funding for the state's share of preliminary front-end engineering and design work for the Alaska liquefied natural gas project.
-AGDC also received statutory designated program receipts received as reimbursed costs of a component unit of the State of Alaska field work paid from the Alaska liquefied natural gas project fund in the amount of \$2.9 million and field work paid from the in-state natural gas pipeline fund in the amount of \$1.3 million.
-Also effective June 30, 2016, AGDC received an appropriation of \$9 million as a partial reversal of the \$166 million previously appropriated from the AGDC fund.
-This legislation also appropriated an additional \$4.1 million to the Alaska Liquefied Natural Gas Project Fund and transferred \$26 million from the In-State Natural Gas Pipeline Fund to the Alaska Liquefied Natural Gas Project Fund.
+AGDC also received statutory designated program receipts received as reimbursed costs of field work paid from the Alaska liquefied natural gas project fund in the amount of \$2.9 million and field work paid from the in-state natural gas pipeline fund in the amount of \$1.3 million.